nuproj/nuproj.net/documentation.md

 ### What is packaged up?

-NuProj will normally include all the `.dll` files that produced from the referenced projects.
+NuProj will normally include all the `.dll` files that are produced from the referenced projects.
 However, there are two special cases:

-1. **File coming from a NuGet packages**.
+1. **File coming from NuGet packages**.
 If the files in the output were coming from NuGet package, NuProj will add a package dependency instead of adding the file to the resulting package.